 Formats of alert messages (email or/and SMS) are defined by templates.
-Individual formats can be viewed in the Status $\rightarrow$ Alerts section of the administration interface.
+Individual formats can be viewed in the $Status \rightarrow Alerts$ section of the Administration Console.
 Templates are predefined messages which include certain information (e.g. username, IP address, number of connections, virus information, etc.) defined through specific variables.
 Kerio Control substitutes variables by corresponding values automatically.
 The Kerio Control administrator can customize these templates.